joshjohanning-org/issueops-samples/README.md

 - issue template and issue parsing
 - posting back comment to repo with instructions after initial issue creation
 - creating repo using `gh api`
+- adds `created` issue label when the repo has been created successfully
 - to do: add team permissions to repo

 ## Setup